baffalop/hcn/README.md

 # Encountering Survival

-An audio player for Holocaust Centre North, Huddersfield.
+A series of audio artworks for Holocaust Centre North examining survivorship.

 ## Installation